 Fairrie & Co of Liverpool was acquired in 1929.
 The business employed around 900 people.
 The Fairrie sugar refinery was immediately closed down.

 Tate & Lyle was the 32nd most valuable company in Britain by market value in 1930.

 Tate & Lyle employed 7,000 people, and was among the 100 largest employers in Britain by 1935.

 A major rival emerged after the British government nationalised fifteen sugar beet refiners under the British Sugar name in 1936.

 Tate & Lyle acquired Macfie & Sons of Liverpool in 1938.
 The ageing Macfie refinery was immediately closed down, and production was relocated to Love Lane.
 Following the acquisition, Tate & Lyle controlled 57 percent of the British sugar market.

 The Silvertown site became the largest sugar refinery in the world, with an output of 14,000 tons a week by 1939.

-Britain entered the Common Market from 1972, which saw quotas imposed on imported raw sugar cane.
+Britain entered the Common Market from 1972, which saw quotas imposed on imported raw sugar cane by the Common Agricultural Policy.
 As a result, Tate & Lyle was forced to diversify.

-Canadian Neil Shaw was appointed managing director in 1980, and he set about transforming Tate & Lyle into a professionally-managed company.
+Canadian-born Neil McGowan Shaw (born 1929) was appointed managing director of Tate & Lyle in 1980.
+He would transform the business into a professionally-managed company.

 The Silvertown refinery supplied 40 percent of Europe’s cane sugar demand in 2013.